tari/taricorp.net/content/posts/2022/timelapser/index.md

  * [H.265](https://www.videolan.org/developers/x265.html) (`x265`)
  * [VP9](https://www.webmproject.org/vp9/) (`libvpx-vp9`)

-VP9 and H.265 are attractive choices because they are very good at efficiently compressing video, but I found performance to be too bad to be usable for this application (achieving less than 1 frame per second at the target resolution).
+VP9 and H.265 are attractive choices because they are very good at efficiently compressing video, but I found performance to be too bad to be usable for this application (achieving less than 0.1 frames per second at the target resolution).
 Both x264 and VP8 perform acceptably and achieve similar compression, so I opted to use VP8 since it's not legally encumbered by any patent licensing requirements (unlike H.264).

 I somewhat arbitrarily chose a maximum bitrate of 20 megabits per second and [CRF](https://trac.ffmpeg.org/wiki/Encode/VP8) of 4 to achieve a high-quality encode, and ended up with this `ffmpeg` invocation: